thegreenwebfoundation/developer-docs/src/docs/co2js/tutorials/customise-website-carbon-calculations.md

 ## Wrapping up

-You now know to CO2.js to change the variables used in the Sustainable Web Design model calculations.
+You now know how to use CO2.js to change the variables used in the Sustainable Web Design model calculations.

 From here you can: